 If you’re not interested in dinner, you can still watch Some Like It Hot at Martha.
 The screening is free, and complimentary fancy popcorn will be served.”

-Marilyn Monroe’s legendary gold dress, designed by Travilla for Gentlemen Prefer Blondes (1953), features in this exhibition of Hollywood wardrobe design, at the James A. Michener Art Museum in Philadelphia until September 5th.
+Marilyn Monroe’s legendary gold dress, designed by Travilla for Gentlemen Prefer Blondes (1953), features in Icons of Costume, exhibition of Hollywood wardrobe design, at the James A. Michener Art Museum in Philadelphia until September 5th.

 Marilyn wore the dress while singing ‘Down Boy’, but most of the scene was cut.